 Navigate to a Section

 Korbel is committed to fostering an equitable and inclusive learning environment.
-We value the diversity of backgrounds, ideas, and individuals that enrich our community.
-In continuing a long history of a holistic review process, the Korbel School now has a test optional admission process.
-Applicants no longer need to submit GRE scores to be considered for admission and merit-based aid.
+We value the diversity of backgrounds, ideas, and individuals that enrich our community, and in continuing a long history of holistic review processes, the Korbel School now offers test-optional admissions.
+Applicants to the MA and MPP programs no longer need to submit GRE scores to be considered for admission and merit-based aid.

 Graduate Applicant Information